anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Join Proxies operating in the stateless mode.
 The exception case here is a cBRSKI Registrar that is implemented for a particular dedicated application profile/standard which specifies only the stateful mode.

-If a Join Proxy implements both modes, then it MUST use only the mode that is currently configured for the network
-(by a method or profile outside the scope of this document) or individually configured for the device.
+If a Join Proxy implements both modes, then it MUST use only the mode that is currently configured for the network (by a method or profile outside the scope of this document) or the mode individually configured for the device.
 If the mode is not configured, the device MUST NOT operate as a Join Proxy.

 For a Join Proxy to be operational, the node on which it is running has to be able to talk to a Registrar (exchange UDP messages with it).
-Establishing this connectivity can happen fully automatically if the Join Proxy node first enrolls itself as a Pledge, and then discovers the Registrar IP address/port and its desired mode of operation (stateful or stateless), through a discovery mechanism (see {{discovery}}).
+Establishing this connectivity can happen fully automatically if the Join Proxy node first enrolls itself as a Pledge, and then discovers the Registrar IP address/port and if applicable its desired mode of operation (stateful or stateless), through a discovery mechanism (see {{discovery}}).
 Other methods, such as provisioning the Join Proxy are out of scope for this document but equally feasible.